Free History & Social Studies Curriculum

 American Heritage Education Foundation (K to 12th)

-AHEF’s social studies course, America’s Heritage: An Adventure in Liberty is available through downloadable lessons plans.
+AHEF’s social studies course, America’s Heritage: An Adventure in Liberty is available through downloadable lesson plans.
 The course is offered at elementary, middle school, and high school levels.
-Each lesson is built around at least one of the four main themes of freedom, unity, progress, or responsibility.
+Each lesson is based on at least one of the four main themes of freedom, unity, progress, or responsibility.

 CK-12 (8th to12th)